How To Use And Configure WordPress Widgets – Part 2

 Learn how to add, configure, and use text widgets on your WordPress sidebar …

-By default, your site comes with a number of pre-installed widgets
+By default, your site comes with several pre-installed widgets

-In this tutorial, you are going to learn how to add, configure and reorder a number of frequently-used WordPress widgets, including:
+In this tutorial, you will add, configure and reorder various commonly-used WordPress widgets, including:

-• Adding a clickable Help graphic linking to the help page.
+• Adding a clickable Support image linking visitors to your contact page.

-• Add a list of the site’s Pages.
+• Adding a list of the site’s Pages.

-• Display a newsfeed with an RSS Feed section.
+• Display the latest news with an RSS Feed section.

 Understanding WordPress For Newbies: About WordPress Widgets